matthewshan/edu-102-dotnet-code/exercises/debug-activity/README.md

 ## Part E: Deploying and Verifying the Fix

 1. Press Ctrl-C in both terminal windows used to run the Workers.
 Since Workers cache the code, the changes won't take effect until they have been restarted.
 Do not press Ctrl-C in the terminal used to start the Workflow.
-2. Start both Workers by running `dotnet run --project ./exercises/debugactivity/practice/Worker/Worker.csproj` in their respective terminals.
+2. Start both Workers by running `dotnet run --project Worker` in their respective terminals.
 3. Click the **History** tab near the top of the detail page in the Web UI
 4. Click the toggle button labeled **Auto refresh** near the upper-right portion of the screen.
 This will refresh the page every 15 seconds.
 5. The Maximum Interval for the Retry Policy used to execute this Activity is set to 10 seconds, so you should observe that the Workflow Execution status soon changes from **Running** to **Completed**.